 The best customer experiences feel collaborative, rather than the two conflicting aims of a buyer/seller dynamic.Why Collaboration Is Key

 A first time buyer may require a lot of information before they’re happy to take the next step.
-Whereas a well-versed industry enthusiast will move through the process a lot quicker.
+Whereas a well-versed industry expert will move through the process a lot quicker.

 Mapping enables organisations to harness a deeper understanding of people’s minds, understanding which stage each journey is at, and what they need to move closer toward the end goal.